 The bad: I find the app small.
-It has only five diseases which are common for all the three character.
-Though the game is entertaining, but after few weeks it gets boring.
+It has only five diseases which are common for all the three characters.
+Though the game is entertaining, after a few weeks it gets boring.
 So considering that it’s a little bit pricey.

 #7 The Human World for Kids

-Description: It’s the simplest of all.
-In this game, there are flashcard of real life object like tools, vehicle, professional etc, And when you scroll through the flash card, it speak the name of that object.
+It’s the simplest of all.
+In this game, there is flashcard of a real-life object like tools, vehicle, professional, etc, And when you scroll through the flash card, it speaks the name of that object.
 That’s it.

-The bad: There is nothing to complain as such, it’s a simple flashcard app which does what it say.
-Though, considering it’s such simple app, they could lower a price little bit.
+The bad: There is nothing to complain as such, it’s a simple flashcard app which does what it says.
+Though, considering it’s such a simple app, they could lower a price little bit.

 Bottom line: If you are introducing educational apps to your kids for the first time or if your kid is just started talking, go for this one.
 The app is simple yet pragmatic.